u3614068/hangman/README.md

 `Features:`

-1. Display game status
+1. Display game status: ASCII Art
-2. Display game menu
+2. Display game menu: ASCII Art
 3. Pick a dictionary of words: a dictionary out of 30 dictionaries is randomly chosen
-4. Save game status: a file is saved to store the game status
+4. Random Word Selection: The SelectRandomWord function dynamically allocates memory to store the words read from the dictionary file.
+The words are stored in a vector<string> called words, which grows dynamically as new words are added.
-5. Display guessed letters:STL(vector) is used to store guessed letters
+5. Save game status: a file is saved to store the game status
-6. Display farewell message
+6. Display guessed letters: STL(vector) is used to store guessed letters
-7. Random Word Selection: The game selects a secret word at random from a provided dictionary file, which ensures a different gameplay experience each time.
+7. Display farewell message: ASCII Art
-8. ASCII Art: The game uses ASCII art to visually represent the hangman figure
+8. Game Statistics: The game keeps track of the statistics using such as the number of games played, how many times the stickman was hanged, how many guesses the player made and the number of game won using file input and output
-9. Game Statistics: The game will keep track of statistics such as the number of games played, times the player was hanged, times the player guessed the word, and times the player won.
+9. Seperate compilation: Codes were stored in different files, namely hangman.cpp, hangman.h, main.cpp, dictionaries and Makefile.

 `Non-standard libraries:`